AliceO2Group/simulation/docs/o2dpgworkflow/README.md

 ---
 sort: 4
-title: O2DPG workflows
+title: MC production setup: O2DPG workflows
 ---

-# O2DPG Workflows
+# Run3 production setup: O2DPG MC Workflows

+The [O2DPG repository](https://github.com/AliceO2Group/O2DPG) provides the authorative setup for official MC productions for ALICE-Run3.
+It integrates all relevant processing tasks used in simulation into a coherent and consistent environment/framework.
+It offers a complete simulation pipeline, from event generation, Geant transport, reconstruction, AOD creation to running QC or analysis tasks.

+In O2DPG, the logic and configuration of a MC job is separated from the runtime engine that executes a MC job on a compute node.

-There are 2 tuility scripts provided in O2DPG
+In this regard, there are 2 essential scripts provided in O2DPG
 1. [o2dpg_sim_workflow.py](https://github.com/AliceO2Group/O2DPG/blob/master/MC/bin/o2dpg_sim_workflow.py),
 1. [o2_dpg_workflow_runner.py](https://github.com/AliceO2Group/O2DPG/blob/master/MC/bin/o2_dpg_workflow_runner.py).

-The first script is used to create a workflow tree describing the necessary steps and dependencies from simulation to final AOD creation while the latter is capable of executing all requested/required steps.
+The first script is used to create a workflow tree, in JSON format, describing the necessary steps and dependencies from simulation to final AOD creation.
+The second tool is the runtime engine that takes care of executing such workflow on a compute node.

 Several examples can be found at <https://gitlab.cern.ch/aliperf/alibibenchtasks>. **N.B.** These tasks are run nightly on a test machine so these scripts are constantly maintained.